Norwegian Red Cross Search and Rescue Corps

-The Norwegian Red Cross Search and Rescue Corps (NRKH) was created in 1932 as a support for civil society in the event of war, and particularly with gas attacks in other cities.
+The Norwegian Red Cross Search and Rescue Corps or the NRCSRC/SRC (Norwegian: Norges Røde Kors Hjelpekorps) was created in 1932 as a support for civil society in the event of war, and particularly with gas attacks in other cities.

-Today, there are over 300 local Search and Rescue Corps with over 12,000 members, where all members are qualified first aiders.
+Today, there are over 300 local Search and Rescue Corps around in the country with over 6000 members.
+All members is qualified in search and rescue, and First Aid.
+The NRCSRC is one of the biggest agencies in Norway doing voluntary rescue operations.
+Norway's entire rescue service is based on volunteerism.
+There is a professional rescue service, but this is reserved and often not enough to carry out the assignment.

-The Search and Rescue Corps's main task is to assist police in search and rescue operations especially during disasters.
-In addition, the corps gives medical manpower to various events in the community, doing first aid instruction, and in some locations, ambulance services.
+The NRCSRC main task is to assist various national agencies.
+For example, assist police in the search for missing person(s), assist the medical service to help an injured person down from a mountain or assist the Joint Rescue Coordinating Center to locate and assist lost persons in the bad weather.
+In addition, the corps gives medical manpower to various events in the community (e. g. concerts, soccer matches), doing first aid instruction, and in some locations ambulance services to relieve the local ambulance from transportation of a non-critical patient.

 All efforts from the membership are voluntary.
 The equipment used is also paid for with funds collected through volunteer efforts.

 Education

-Anyone who wants to be an active member in the corps must complete a basic course in first aid and introduction to Red Cross.
+Anyone who wants to be an active member in the corps must complete a basic introduction of Red Cross.
 They can then participate as an aspirant.
 When they have completed their full training of First Aid, Radio Communications, and Basic course in Search and Rescue, they are qualified members.
-After that, they can do more specialized training such as ATV Operations, Snowmobile Operations, Boating and water rescue, expert First Aid, Team Leader SAR, Operations Leader SAR, Ambulance Training and much more.

 All members must pass a practical and theoretical examination in first aid and do a reassessment of all subjects every three years.

 To be included in search and rescue operations, it is also required to train or have documented skills in outdoor activities, and search methods for summer and winter conditions.
 In addition, there are courses in water rescue, rescue in difficult terrain, the avalanche rescue, communications, advanced first aid, make-up and the cursor service, management, psychological first aid, ambulance and more.